Division of Comparative Medicine

 - Surgical Services Unit

-The Division is staffed by approximately 160 dedicated individuals, including 15 Faculty veterinarians, three PhD level nonhuman primate behaviorists, two veterinary residents, in addition to veterinary, behavioral and animal care technicians and administrative staff.
+DCM is staffed by approximately 160 dedicated individuals, including 15 Faculty veterinarians, two PhD level nonhuman primate behaviorists, two-three veterinary residents, in addition to veterinary, behavioral and animal care technicians and administrative staff.

-The Chief of the Division of Comparative Medicine (DCM) is Dr. Gregory Timmel, who also serves as the Associate Director and Attending Veterinarian for the Oregon National Primate Research Center.
-As Division Chief, Dr. Timmel oversees a team of veterinarians, Ph.D. scientists, and experienced animal care managers, who collectively provide experienced and skilled leadership for each of the eight functional units within the Division.
-Together, the DCM leadership team delivers effective and efficient management for the animal care program and provides an experienced cadre of technical, husbandry and behavioral personnel for research support services.
-Dr. Lauren Drew Martin serves as the Assistant Chief, DCM, and serves as Interim Chief, DCM, and Attending Veterinarian in Dr. Timmel's absence.
+The Associate Director for the Division of Comparative Medicine is Dr. Drew Martin, who works closely with the West Campus Attending Veterinarian, Dr. Jeffrey Stanton.
+As Associate Director, Dr. Martin oversees a team of veterinarians, Ph.D. scientists, and animal care managers and supervisors, who collectively provide experienced and skilled leadership for each of the eight functional units within DCM.
+Together, the DCM leadership team delivers effective and efficient management for the animal care program and provides a knowledgeable cadre of technical, husbandry and behavioral personnel for research support services.

 The Behavioral Services Unit (BSU) at the Oregon National Primate Research Center (ONPRC) is devoted to the psychological well-being of our nonhuman primates (NHPs).
 The primary goal of the unit is to provide conditions that afford the NHPs opportunities to express species-typical behaviors (such as grooming and foraging), thereby improving their welfare.
 The BSU collaborates with husbandry, veterinary and scientific staff to implement the ONPRC Nonhuman Primate Behavioral Management Plan, which provides for the social and behavioral needs of our monkeys.